pyHi-M/traceratops/docs/source/contribute/how_to_document.md

 2. On ReadTheDcos, connect with github:
   - Settings > Account > Connected services > Add new connection

-3. On GitHub (Your personnal account) give access for readthedocs:
+3. On GitHub (Your personal account) give access for readthedocs:
   - Profil > Settings > (Integrations) > Applications > Authorized OAuth Apps > Read the Docs Community (readthedocs.org)
   - You should see a list intitle "Organization access", clic on "Grant" button of the organization that host your repository.